liyunlongaaa/AD-TUNING/README.md

 # AD-TUNING: An Adaptive CHILD-TUNING Approach to Efficient Hyperparameter Optimization of Child Networks for Speech Processing Tasks in the SUPERB Benchmark

 ### Abstract
-we propose AD-TUNING, an adaptive CHILD-TUNING approach for hyperparameter tuning of child networks.
+We propose AD-TUNING, an adaptive CHILD-TUNING approach for hyperparameter tuning of child networks.
 To address the issue of selecting an optimal hyperparameter set P , which often varies for different tasks in CHILD-TUNING, we first analyze the distribution of parameter importance to ascertain the range of P .
 Next, we propose a simple yet efficient early-stop algorithm to select the appropriate child network from different sizes for various speech tasks.
 When evaluated on seven speech processing tasks in the SUPERB benchmark, our proposed framework only requires fine-tuning less